 - Defining end-to-end service level agreements (SLAs)

 Let’s focus on the first two that can be addressed with a DDI Solution.
 Operating multi-vendor SD-WAN is a must for Service Providers to prevent vendor lock-in and offer various flavors of SD-WAN services to their end customers.
 It is also a common occurrence for Enterprises as due to Mergers and Acquisitions or by the sheer size of their global networks, they most often end up having to integrate solutions from different SD-WAN vendors delivered by various Services Providers throughout the world.
 The main problem for operating multi-vendor SD-WAN is the lack of common standards.

-SD-WAN is a delivery framework of routing services and each SD-WAN vendor or Service Provider has developed and implemented their own solution and services without any interoperability in mind.
-So for both Service Providers and Enterprises, an SD-WAN network is always working on its own and is mutually exclusive with any other.
+SD-WAN is a delivery framework of routing services and each SD-WAN vendor or Service Provider has developed and implemented its solution and services without any interoperability in mind.
+So for both Service Providers and Enterprises, an SD-WAN network is always working on its own and is mutually exclusive from any other.
 The junctions are made in peering points.
-No problem for different customers subscribing to the same offer as their private networks are mutually exclusive by design but when it comes to integrating offers and services from various vendors, this becomes impossible.
+No problem for different customers to subscribe to the same offer as their private networks are mutually exclusive by design but when it comes to integrating offers and services from various vendors, this becomes impossible.